 Dexamethasone (Into the eye)

-Treats inflammation of the eye caused by allergies, severe acne, keratitis, or infections.
-Dexamethasone eye drops are sometimes used in the ear to treat outer ear infections.
+Treats inflammation of the eye.
+Also used to treat ear infections.
 This medicine is a corticosteroid.

 When This Medicine Should Not Be Used